cgalpin92/project-portfolio3-hangman/README.md

 ## How to play

-The Computer will select a Random Word and display a list of dashes to represent that word The player's aim is to guess what the Random Word is by entering one letter, between 'a' and 'z', at a time If the letter is correct it will appear in the correct space within the word If the letter is incorrect a section of the Hangman's Gallows will be added The player will have 11 attempts to guess the correct word before the Hangman's Gallows are complete at which point the player looses the game
+1. The Computer will select a word at random

+2. A list of dashes will apear to represent that word

+3. The player's aim is to guess the correct word either by entering a letter or by entering an entire word, if they think they know it.

+4. They can enter any letter between 'a' and 'z' in the space provided to them.

+5. If the player guesses a correct letter or word, the computer will replace a dash within the correct position within the word.

+6. If the player guesses incorrectly, the Hangman picture will start to build.
+After 11 incorrect guesses the Hangman picture will be complete.

+7. To win the game, the player must correctly guess the word either within 20 attempts or before the Hangman picture is complete.

 ## Features